saucelabs/sauce-docs/docs/test-fairy/api-reference/upload-api.md

   <tbody>
     <tr>
      <td><code>platform</code></td>
      <td><p><small>| OPTIONAL |</small></p><p>In case app is not iOS or Android, which are detected automatically, use this to mark an app for specific desktop or console platforms.
-Values can be "xbox", "playstation", "switch", "windows", "macos".
-This feature is not enabled by default, please contact support for more information.</p></td>
+Values can be "Xbox", "PlayStation", "switch", "windows", "macos".
+This feature is not enabled by default.
+Contact support for more information.</p></td>
     </tr>
   </tbody>
 </table>